 Particulars As at 31 March 2023 As at 31 March 2022

 Receivable from related party considered good- unsecured (refer note 42) 0.45 1.63

 Total 0.45 1.63

 Less: Impairment loss allowance -

 Total 0.45 1.63

 The Company does not have any receivables which are either credit impaired or where there is significant increase in credit risk.
+Other receivables considered good are expected to be realised within one year.

 Note 6.1 Other receivables